 I became a licensed energy manager in 2010.
-Since that time I have conducted over 2300 audits.
+Since that time, I have conducted over 2,300 audits.
 I think it’s fair to say I’ve pretty much seen it all.
 I love going into people’s homes and uncovering opportunities for energy conservation and helping them live more comfortably in their homes.

 As an advocate for environmental sustainability, both locally and globally, I really enjoy being able to deliver energy solutions to homeowners that result in greater comfort and efficiency in the home, as well as the benefit that lower consumption has on the quality of air, water and the overall climate.
-While saving the world is my full-time job, I try to balance that with time spent with friends, family, green-space exploration, surf and snowboards.
+While saving the world is my full-time job, I try to balance that with time spent with friends, family, green-space exploration, surfing and snowboards.

 Prior to joining Revise Energy this year, much of my experience with energy efficiency, conservation and sustainability came via my roles as a magazine and newspaper editor on Cape Cod and the South Shore.
-In the early 2000s I wrote about one of the state's first wind turbines - Hull Wind 1 - and in the years since I covered numerous conservation efforts from Norwell to Nantucket.
+In the early 2000s, I wrote about one of the state's first wind turbines - Hull Wind 1 - and in the years since, I covered numerous conservation efforts from Norwell to Nantucket.
 I love traveling and meeting new people - and showing them many different ways they can save money and energy.

-I became interested in the Mass Save program when I found out that myself and others in Massachusetts fund it through a fee in our utility bill.
+I became interested in the Mass Save program when I found out that homeowners like myself and others in Massachusetts fund it through a fee in our utility bill.
 I like to help people take advantage of what’s already theirs, and reducing our state's carbon footprint is a bonus that I’m proud to say I’m a part of.

-As a newcomer in the Home Energy field, I've gone from being a residential counselor, which brought me pride in knowing I was helping people in their homes, to be able to say I can do the same for Revise with the Mass Save Program.
+As a newcomer in the home energy field, I've gone from being a residential counselor, which brought me pride in knowing I was helping people in their homes, to be able to say I can do the same for Revise with the Mass Save Program.
 It is nice to know I can help homeowners become more energy efficient while also helping the environment.